NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 A popular Elden Ring mod Seemless Co-op made a game director Hidetaka Miyazaki consider whether they want to implement a start-to-finish co-op experience in their future games. https://www.pcgamer.com/games/rpg/fromsoftwares-says-elden-rings-seamless-co-op-mod-is-definitely-not-something-we-actively-oppose-and-may-even-consider-ideas-like-that-with-our-future-games/ wiki for acessing game information inside a game directly.

+Game consists of GOs and their logic (rules and restrictions), therefore game modding is split into add/remove GOs (content) and add/remove logic (rules and restrictions).

+[15 2.2]

+    2.2 What is a Game Engine: Where is the boundary between game and game engine?
+    "collection of modules of simulation code that do not directly specify the game’s behaviour (game logic) or game’s environment (level data)" game engine code vs game code
+    Where's a line between a complete game and an engine that was used building it?

 [34]